 Uncontested Divorce?
 It’s Still a Good Idea to Retain a Houston Divorce Lawyer

 When many people hear the word “divorce,” they immediately picture spouses who are involved in ongoing disputes and can no longer stand to even be in the same room.
 While it is certainly true that many divorces are extremely adversarial, there are also couples who both recognize that it’s their best interest to get a divorce and attempt to work together to resolve the issues they need to resolve before their marriage can be over.
-Some of the issues that you may need to resolve include the following:
+Though this article focuses on uncontested divorces, our article, “Contested Divorce vs. Uncontested divorces: What you Need to Know” outlines the differences between the two.

 If you find yourself in a situation where you are your spouse are getting along and seem to agree about how to resolve these issues, it’s understandable that you’re considering handling your divorce on your own.
 It’s important to understand, however, that It’s always advisable to consult with an attorney during the divorce process.
-Even if you don’t retain a lawyer to handle every aspect of your divorce, it’s important to understand your legal rights and to be prepared to fight for them in the event that a dispute arises.
-To schedule a free consultation with a divorce attorney in Houston, call The Rudisel Law Firm today at 713-781-7775 or send us an email through our online contact form.
+Even if you don’t retain a lawyer to handle every aspect of your divorce in Texas, it’s important to understand your legal rights and to be prepared to fight for them in the event that a dispute arises.

 Not Understanding Your Rights Could Result in Disastrous Consequences

-When you’re getting divorced, it’s critical that you understand your legal rights.
+When you’re getting divorced , it’s critical that you understand your legal rights and the divorce process in Texas.
 If you don’t, you could make concessions in your settlement agreement that you don’t even know to question.
 To understand how this may work, it’s helpful to consider a hypothetical scenario.
 Let’s say that your spouse started a business during your marriage.
 The business was entirely his or her idea, and you never worked for it or on it.
 At the time of your divorce, the business really hasn’t taken off and has no real value.
 Because you never contributed to the business, you don’t feel like you have any ownership interest in it and frankly don’t care as it’s not generating any income or worth anything.
 As a result, when you and your spouse are going through your assets, you have no objections when your spouse says “I’m going to keep the business, okay?”
 Five years later, long after your divorce is finalized, your spouse sells the business for $10,000,000.

 In this hypothetical scenario, you potentially walked away from $5,000,000.
 How?
 Because your spouse started the business while you were married, it was considered marital property.
 This means that, absent other circumstances, you likely had a 50 percent interest in the business, even though you did not work for the business or participate in its formation.